 Where can I listen to this goodness you ask?
 Well how about right here.

-That was amazing, Jake, but now I want a live version.
+That was amazing, Carol, but now I want a live version.

 Well, here you go.